How Air Filters & Air Quality Products Effect Viruses like COVID-19LegacyAc

 The EPA says the following about the effectiveness of ozone, “Some data suggest that low levels of ozone may reduce airborne concentrations and inhibit the growth of some biological organisms while ozone is present, but ozone concentrations would have to be 5 – 10 times higher than public health standards allow before the ozone could decontaminate the air sufficiently to prevent survival and regeneration of the organisms once the ozone is removed (Dyas, et al.,1983; Foarde et al., 1997).”

 There are many different versions/types/manufacturers of UV lights in the United States and elsewhere.
-They all work under the same basic principal.
+They all work under the same basic principle.
 They bathe surfaces in UV light at a particular distance and with enough time, can kill viruses such as SARS and MERS.
 The key point here, though, is time.
 It takes time under UV light for the UV rays to damage the DNA sequence and kill the virus.
 UV lights in homes are stationary and are mounted somewhere in the air stream where it can never shine directly on a person.
 Just like too much UV light from the sun can damage your skin, man-made UV lights will cause harm to a person when exposed to it for any length of time.
-They are very good at killing viruses, mold and bacteria on a stationary surface such as a wet evaporator coil.
-If we think of how a virus such as covid might travel in a ducting system where the air is traveling at 400-450 cubic feet per minute, the stationary UV light would not have the time to kill the virus as it passes by the light in the ducting system.
+They are very good at killing viruses, mold, and bacteria on a stationary surface such as a wet evaporator coil.
+If we think of how a virus such as COVID19 might travel in a ducting system where the air is traveling at 400-450 cubic feet per minute, the stationary UV light would not have the time to kill the virus as it passes by the light in the ducting system.

 How UV lights work for Covid-19